 The frozen aspect of the Doctor’s character is reminiscent of Charles Willeford’s recurring theme, the “immobilized man.”
 At the book’s emotional climax, the Doctor loses his cool, just like Hoke Moseley at the end of The Way We Die Now.

 Send No More Roses (or The Siege of the Villa Lipp) (1977) Here Ambler offers up a group of psychologists investigating the criminal mind.
 The conceit seems awfully dated, and frankly I found Send No More Roses the least compelling Ambler novel overall.
 The hero is enjoyable enough, a sophisticated blackguard, but I never really bought the set-up or the unspooling of the plot.

-The good bits are still good Ambler, though—notably, the hero’s retelling of his life story.
+The good bits are still good.
 Probably everything Ambler wrote about World War II was vintage material.
 Here the lead remembers when he was an acting-sergeant for the Field Security Police in Italy: